 The following curriculum is offered for those persons who wish to obtain the Baccalaureate Degree in Criminal Justice.
-This degree program requires a minimum of one hundred and twenty-four (120) hours.
+This degree program requires a minimum of one hundred and twenty (120) hours.
 All course work leading to the Associate of Arts Degree in Law Enforcement may be credited toward this total.
 Requirements for the BA in criminal justice may be completed in four years with eight semesters of effort.

 Required Courses (15 hours)